Login-Linjeforening-for-IT/queenbee/README.md

 ## Development server
 The project has API connections, that is dependent on the Beehive API which again is dependent on the Beehive database.
 Therefore you must deploy both the database and API repo to experience all features of this application.

+You might have to use `npm --force install` to install the dependencies in the application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding